Soban-Farhan/Incubate/README.md

 <br/><br/>

 ## Current Development
 The development for board layout still continues but, the personal board creation function is complete.
-Next step is to start working on team board creating functionality.
+Next step is to start working on team board creating functionality. <br/>
+I have also started to work on the tab functionality/design.
+Had a setup due to me getting sick but, now back to normal.